rwz/rwz.github.io/_posts/2014-09-23-datetime-select-in-cucumber.md

     any arbitrary order.

 Both problems make these types of fields super inconvenient to access from capybara/cucumber tests.
-Your trivial `select "1986/08/25", from: "Birthday"` is not gonna work.
+Your usual `select "1986/08/25", from: "Birthday"` is not gonna work here.

-So, I came up with custom step for these kind of things:
+Custom cucumber step to the rescue:

 {% highlight ruby %}
 When /^I fill in "(.*?)" date field with "(.*?)"$/ do |field_name, date_components|